Do Genetics Affect Dental Health?

 As with tooth decay, some patients are more likely to develop gum problems like gum disease because of inherited traits.
 Gum disease occurs when harmful bacteria irritate and inflame the gum tissue.
 Gums provide support for the tooth roots.
 Patients with gum problems often experience bleeding, swollen, and sensitive gums.

-As gum disease progresses, patients can experience deep gum pockets due to recession.
+As gum disease progresses, patients can experience deep gum pockets because of recession.
 Like dental decay, gum disease can lead to lost permanent teeth.
 Deep gum cleanings can help remove plaque and tartar from the gums and tooth roots.
 Plaque is a sticky bacterial film that hardens to form tartar.
 It can be more difficult to remove this bacteria at home, which is why dental appointments are important.

 Are you experiencing tooth decay or gum disease?
 Do you want to address your crooked or discolored teeth?
 Treat your dental health problems in our Owings Mills, MD, dental office.
 Call us at (410) 697-6290 or request a dental appointment with Dr. Ed Lazer on our website.